 Like any good marketing strategy, it’s important to analyse results to see what is and isn’t working.
 Most social media sites have analytics available and you should use Google Analytics to track any increase in traffic to your website to find out where it is coming from.

-Hopefully these tips will help you develop a successful social media strategy but if you need help or training then go to Suffolk Social Media for more information.
+Hopefully these tips will help you develop a successful social media strategy.